waln0/i-like-trains-noah-nathan/README.md

 ### 1. (Optional) Start a local server for testing

-You can start a local server by executing `python server/server.py` if you want to test the client locally.
+You can start a local server by running `python -m server` if you want to test the client locally.
 This will start a server on `0.0.0.0:5555`.
-Then, open another terminal, go to the project folder, and execute `python client/client.py` to connect to the local server.
+Then, open another terminal, go to the project folder, and run `python -m client` to connect to the local server.
 This is optional, but recommended for testing before connecting to the remote server.

-If you want to quit the server, you need to hit `ctrl-c` twice.

 ### 2. Enter your player name and sciper in the config.json file